 IMPERIAL - Ensure the chest high rider bag is attached and zippers are in good condition.
-MUSTANG OCEAN COMMANDER - Ensure the liner is inserted properly into shell's legs and arms.
+MUSTANG OCEAN COMMANDER - Ensure the liner is inserted and properly snapped into shell's legs and arms.

 Ring Life Buoys

 46 CFR 28.115, 46 CFR 25.25